onboarding-buddy/getting-started/README.md

 # Onboarding Buddy Getting Started

-Documentation and Help for integrating the Onboarding Buddy API Clients
+This repo contains documentation and help for integrating your applications with our OnboardingBuddy platform using our selection of API clients and code snippets.

 ## Dotnet Integration Help

-For help getting started integrating with our dotnet api client library hosted in Nuget click here:
+For help getting started integrating with our dotnet api client library hosted in Nuget <a href="dotnet">click here</a>:

 ## Python Integration Help